-WHAT IS INCLUDED WHAT IS NOT INCLUDED Contractual entitlements directly linked to the work undertaken whilst on assignment including: Basic pay Overtime Shift allowances Unsocial hours premiums Payments for difficult / dangerous duties Bonuses / commissions that are directly attributable to the quality or quantity of work done by the Agency Worker or those linked to individual performance / performance appraisalarrangements and which would have been payable to the worker concerned during the period of the assignment, had they been recruited directly Vouchers or stamps with a monetary value (e.g. luncheonvouchers, transport vouchers) Childcare vouchers with a monetary value that are not funded in the basis of a salary sacrifice scheme Holiday pay (above statutory) Collective agreements (i.e. terms generally included in employees' written contracts and other matters of "customer and practice" in the workplace concerned).
+What IS Included What is NOT Included Contractual entitlements directly linked to the Other aspects of remuneration that are work undertaken whilst on assignment provided in recognition of the long-term including: relationship between employer and • Basic pay employee such as: Overtime Profit sharing schemes Shift allowances Share ownership schemes Unsocial hours premiums Occupational pension Payments for difficult / dangerous contributions duties Occupational sick pay (statutory Bonuses / commissions that are sick pay is not affected) directly attributable to the quality or quantity of Redundancy pay (statutory and work done by the Agency Worker or those contractual) linked to individual performance / performance Notice pay (statutory and appraisal arrangements and which would contractual) have been payable to the worker concerned Maternity pay during the period of the assignment, had they Individually negotiated contract been recruited directly terms of one-off discretionary payments Vouchers or stamps with a monetary Bonuses that are not directly value (e.g. luncheon vouchers, transport attributable to the amount of quality of vouchers) work done by the Agency Worker (e.g. Childcare vouchers with a monetary attendance bonuses or bonuses based value that are not funded on the basis of a on company performance rather than salary sacrifice scheme the quality or amount of work done by Holiday pay (above statutory) the individual Agency Worker) Collective agreements (i.e. terms Childcare vouchers if they are generally included in employees' written funded on the basis of a salary sacrifice contracts and other matters of "customer and scheme. practice" in the workplace concerned).